10 Signs of Mold: How to Detect Mold in Your Home?

 Do you suspect your house is under attack by an unwelcome guest?
 Not quite sure if you have a fungus problem?

 Even if you don’t live in an area of high humidity, your property might be a convenient place for mold to take residence.
 Cold and damp months are especially suitable for mold growth, and the most affected areas are usually moist or warm pockets of your home.
 Most Florida residents are familiar with this.
 In order to be certain that you have a mold problem, look for these visual and odor cues.

-What Are Signs of Mold in Your House
+What are the signs of Mold in your House

 A mold is a form of fungus that can typically be found outdoors, however, damp or warm indoor areas that don’t receive a lot of light are a perfect environment for it to grow and thrive.
 Some signs of a mold problem are visible to the naked eye while others are not as obvious.
 If there is a musty odor present in certain parts of your house, large patches of mold are probably not far away.

 The most obvious signs of a mold problem are easy to spot.
 These are usually dark stains on bathroom tiles or velvety patches growing on wooden surfaces.
 The most common color is dark green, brown, or black, but depending on the type of mold and the type of surface it inhabits, it can also be orange or even white.

 Other visual signs include :

 Most people wonder how to detect mold in walls when there’s no clear visual sign.
 Paint blistering or paint bubbling can be caused by either extensive exposure to heat or moisture.
 If it’s happening in your bathroom or an area exposed to too much humidity, chances are mold is nearby or in the walls.